yiding-w/MuLab-PKU/content/_index.md

               Welcome to Muhan's Research Lab!
             </h2>
             <p style="font-size: 1.1rem; line-height: 1.6; color: #4b5563;">
-            Mμ Lab is dedicated to pursuing principled and transformative research in artificial intelligence and machine learning.
-While our current focus spans graph learning and large language models, our long-term mission is broader: to accelerate the development of artificial general intelligence (AGI) and deepen the scientific understanding of intelligence itself.
-We strive to combine theoretical rigor with practical impact, designing algorithms that are not only powerful but also explainable, efficient, and generalizable across diverse dimensions.
+              <strong>Mμ Lab</strong> is dedicated to pursuing principled and transformative research in <strong>artificial intelligence</strong> and <strong>machine learning</strong>.
+While our current focus spans <strong>graph learning</strong> and <strong>large language models</strong>, our long-term mission is broader: to accelerate the development of <strong>artificial general intelligence (AGI)</strong> and deepen the scientific understanding of intelligence itself.
+We strive to combine <strong>theoretical rigor</strong> with practical impact, designing algorithms that are not only powerful but also <strong>explainable</strong>, <strong>efficient</strong>, and <strong>generalizable</strong> across diverse dimensions.
-            Our research vision is to tackle foundational challenges—spanning model architectures, reasoning, memory, multi-modal intelligence, and AI for science—that push the boundaries of what machines can achieve.
+              Our research vision is to tackle foundational challenges—spanning <strong>model architectures</strong>, <strong>reasoning</strong>, <strong>memory</strong>, <strong>multi-modal intelligence</strong>, and <strong>AI for science</strong>—that push the boundaries of what machines can achieve.
 Mμ Lab is a place for creative, passionate, and ambitious researchers who aim to produce work that stands the test of time, advances the science of AI, and benefits society in profound ways.
             </p>
           </div>